couchbase/n1k1/README.md

 - push-based paradigm for shorter codepaths (in contrast to pull-based, iterator-style paradigm).
 - data-staging, pipeline breakers (batching)...
-  - batching results between operators may be more friendly to the CPU data instruction cache.
+  - batching results between op's may be more friendly to CPU caches.
   - batch sizes and queue sizes between producers and cosunmer are designed to be configurable.
   - data-staging also supports optional concurrency -- one or more